Add Spring support to existing project

 Add Spring facet

-From the main menu, select Project Structure dialog.or press Ctrl+Alt+Shift+S to open the
+Go to Project Structure dialog.or press Control+Alt+Shift+S to open the

 From the left-hand list, select Modules.